 James MacManus has worked in the newspaper business for 50 years and is currently the managing director of The Times Literary Supplement.
-James was born in London in 1943, educated at Westminster School, and graduated from St Andrews University in 1966 when he began his career at the Daily Express in Manchester.
+James was a WW2 baby, educated at Westminster School, and graduated from St Andrews University in 1966 when he began his career at the Daily Express in Manchester.
 James joined The Guardian in 1972, first as a reporter in London and then as a foreign correspondent in France, Africa and the Middle East.
 In 1985, James joined the Diplomatic staff of the Daily Telegraph in London before a move to The Times in November 1992, first as Assistant Editor (Home) and then Managing Editor in September 1996.

 James was appointed Managing Director of The Times Supplements in April 1997.
 Following heart surgery in 2009, James relinquished many of his duties to concentrate on speech writing and managing The Times Literary Supplement.